Probabilistic Forecasting with Generative Networks via Scoring Rule Minimization: Generative networks for spatio-temporal models via SR minimization

-However, the variogram score is proper but not strictly so; in fact, it is invariant to change of sign and shift by a constant of all components of $ \Ddsim $.
-Additionally, it only depends on the moments of $ P $ up to order $ 2p $ \cite{scheuerer2015variogram}.
-We will fix $p=1$ in the rest of this work.
+where $w_{ij}>0$ are fixed scalars.
+If $ \mathcal Y $ has a spatial structure $ w_{ij} $ can be set to be inversely proportional to the spatial distance of locations $ i $ and $ j $ \citep{scheuerer2015variogram}.
+However, $ \Sv^{(p)} $ is proper but not strictly so: it is invariant to change of sign and shift of all entries of $ \Ddsim $ by a constant, and only depends on the moments of $ P^\phi $ up to order $ 2p $ \citep{scheuerer2015variogram}.
+We will fix $p=1$ in the rest of our work.